Blanchard, Iowa

 Blanchard is a city in Page County, Iowa, United States.
 The population was 29 at the 2020 census.

-A small section of the city unofficially reaches into Missouri.
-This territory is known as South Blanchard.
+A small section of the city reaches into Missouri and is unofficially known as South Blanchard.

 History

 Blanchard was laid out in 1879, and a post office was established that same year.
-It was incorporated as a town in 1880.
+It was incorporated as a town on June 11, 1880.